Volle62/VR_RTOS/README.md

 # VR_RTOS
 VR_RTOS is a Real Time Ooperating System for small Microcontroller.
-VR_RTOS consits of :
+VR_RTOS consists of :
-- Schheduler
+- Scheduler
 - Application Tasks (may only call HAL functions)
 - HAL functions (are the link between application and hardware)
 - HW Driver (may only be called by HAL)